 While she does slowly trend downward towards the end of her cycle, she does not experience a classic valley during or near her predicted fertile window.
 It is possible that she had an estrogen surge and her body prepared to ovulate but was not successful.

-While kegg has not been clinically tested on women with PCOS, some of our users with PCOS elect to use kegg anyway.
+While kegg has not been clinically tested on women with PCOS, however many of our users with PCOS elect to use kegg anyway.
 We have had many kegg users with PCOS graciously share their kegg charts with us.

 Although PCOS is prevalent, impacting about 5-10% of women, the presentation varies greatly.
 While some women with PCOS do not cycle regularly (that is, they do not experience periods and do not ovulate on their own) others may have regular cycles with consistent ovulation.
 Other women may fall somewhere in the middle with inconsistent ovulation and at times, lengthy cycles.
 Given the variation in cycle presentation, it is not surprising that the kegg data varies greatly.